Complexity of strong approximation on the sphere: NP-Completeness

 where $\xi_{j}=1$ if $\epsilon_{j}=0$ and $\xi_{j}=q$ if $\epsilon_{j}=1$.
 Therefore we obtain the following congruence equation

-By the inequality~(\ref{boundd}) and the definition of $s$ in~equation~(\ref{ss}).
-We deduce that
+By the inequality~\eqref{boundd} and the definition of $s$ in~equation~\eqref{ss}, we deduce that

-This completes the proof of our lemma. \\ Our theorem is a consequence of this lemma.
-Since for every $g\in H$ we apply Lemma~\ref{primitive} and check if $(\xi_1,\dots,\xi_k)$ is a solution to~(\ref{frob}).
-Since the size of $H$ is $O(\log(q)^{8+\epsilon})$ and it contains at least a primitive roots of unity, so we will find a solution to the equation~(\ref{frob}) in polynomial time.
-This concludes our theorem.$\square$ \end{pf}
+This completes the proof of our lemma.\end{proof} \begin{proof}[Proof of Theorem~\ref{nptheorem}] Our theorem is a consequence of Lemma~\ref{primitive}.
+For every $g\in H$ we apply Lemma~\ref{primitive} and check if $(\xi_1,\dots,\xi_k)$ is a solution to~\eqref{frob}.
+Since the size of $H$ is $O(\log(q)^{8+\epsilon})$ and it contains at least a primitive roots of unity, we find a solution to the equation~\eqref{frob} in polynomial-time.
+This concludes our theorem.

-\end{pf} Finally, we give a proof for Corollary~(\ref{cooor}). \begin{pf}[Proof of Corollary~(\ref{cooor})]\normalfont We prove this corollary by induction on $d$.
-The base case $d=2$ is proved in Theorem~(\ref{nptheorem}).
-It suffices to reduce the task with $d$ variables in Corollary~(\ref{cooor}) to a similar task with $d+1$ variables in polynomial time.
+\end{proof} Finally, we give a proof for Corollary~\ref{cooor}. \begin{proof}[Proof of Corollary~\ref{cooor}] We prove this corollary by induction on $d$.
+The base case $d=2$ follows from Theorem~\ref{nptheorem}.
+It suffices to reduce the task with $d$ variables to a similar task with $d+1$ variables in polynomial-time.
 The task with $d$ variables is to accept $(N,q,a_1, \dots,a_d)$ such that the following diophantine equation has a solution

 We proceed by taking auxiliary parameters $0 \leq t, m \in \mathbb{Z}$ such that $N<q^{2t}$, $m\leq (1/3) q^{2t+1}$ and $\gcd(m,q)=1$.
 We consider the following diophantine equation

 Assume that $(X_1, \dots, X_{d+1})$ is a solution to the above equation.
 Then